Customize your API Portal

 apimatic portal:serve

-2. Add a Recipe to the Portal
+2. Add a Recipe to the API Portal

 API Recipes are interactive tutorials that help developers learn about and try complex API workflows.